 Pulmonary Arterial Hypertension Clinical Trials and Registry Studies

-UC San Diego Health System is participating in several ongoing trials and studies to improve the treatment of pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension (CTEPH), both of which are rare diseases.
+UC San Diego Health is participating in several ongoing trials and studies to improve the treatment of pulmonary arterial hypertension and chronic thromboembolic pulmonary hypertension (CTEPH), both of which are rare diseases.
 A partial list of these includes:

 MERIT-1 and MERIT-2: Macitentan in the treatment of inoperable chronic thromboembolic pulmonary hypertension (CTEPH)